jayprophit/CS50x/CS50x Documentation.md

 this is defined as 2 words to describe two pieces of information.  in onputers its known as Binary, 0 and 1, off and on

 ### bit
-a single digit is a 0 or 1
+a single binary digit which is a 0 or 1, known as a 2 bit system, this is contrast to a system which is known as a decimal system, Dec implying 10,  in the real world,  dialy use of 0-9 which is 10 possibilities

 ### transistors
 are like a switch or like a light bulb storing electricity, switched/ turned on or off

 - if there is no current/ electricity then its OFF and is also represented by the digit 0
-- if there is a flow of current/ electricity then it is ON and this is also represented by a 1 meaining there is a flow or current available or ready to use, or its active
+- if there is a flow of current/ electricity then it is ON and this is also represented by a 1 meaning there is a flow or current available or ready to use, or its active

+### base 10
+0-9 theres is 10 units.

+e.g.
+0, 1, 2, 3, 4, 5, 6, 7, 8, 9

+### decimal
+are single digits in a pattern
+123

+3 is a single unit - 1's column
+2 is a tenth unit - 10's column
+1 is a hundredth unit - 100's column

+digits to the left have more weight then the digits to the right.  meaning the left digits are higher and have more value then the left digits

+$10^{2}$

 ## --Lecture 1 --: c